October 3 through 31, 2015

 What is Saturday Explorations?

-Saturday Explorations is for students in grades 4-8 who are interested in science, math, robotics, computer programming, arts and humanities, or language and culture.
+Saturday Explorations is for students in grades 5-8 who are interested in science, math, robotics, computer programming, arts and humanities, or language and culture.
 Classes are held on five consecutive Saturday mornings for three hours each.
-We welcome creative, curious and talented 4th through 8th grade students who would like to spend time with similar youth learning about a specific topic.
+We welcome creative, curious and talented 5th through 8th grade students who would like to spend time with similar youth learning about a specific topic.
 Classes are kept small, usually a maximum of ten students per instructor.

 - Beginning Robotics: Design, build and program a robot to race, 'sumo' wrestle, and joust.
 Use the Lego Mindstorms NXT robots to practice and learn programming.
+Beginning Robotics is FULL.

-- Robotics: Build and Design robots using Lego Mindstorms NXT.
+- Advanced Robotics: Build and Design robots using Lego Mindstorms NXT.
 Engineer robots for specific environmental challenges.
 Program more complex robotic movements.
 Design solutions to problems.
 Build, test and revise your solutions.
 Prerequisite: Beginning Robotics or experience building the Lego Mindstorms robot and programming the sensors.